allbesmart/oaibox-flexric/README.md

 ### 3.3 Integration with Keysight RICtest

 The nearRT-RIC has been successfully tested with Keysight's RICtest RAN emulator https://www.keysight.com/us/en/product/P8828S/rictest-ran-intelligent-controller-test-solutions.html, as demonstrated at O-RAN PlugFest Fall 2023.
-Specifically, the nearRT-RIC with the xApp XXXXX were tested.
+Specifically, the nearRT-RIC with the xApp `flexric/examples/xApp/c/keysight/xapp_keysight_kpm_rc.c` were tested.

 ### 3.4 (opt) Synchronize clock